rismm/tp/docs/UserGuide.md

 List all unique items in the inventory.
 Output will be printed to the terminal and each row will contain the name of each item.

-Format: `list [q/] [p/] [sq/] [sp/] [r/]`
+Format: `list [q/] [p/] [e/] [sq/] [sp/] [se/] [r/]`
 - `q/` will list the quantity of each item in each row
 - `p/` will list the price of each item in each row
+- `e/` will list the expiry date of each item in each row if it contains a valid expiry date
-- In each row, quantity and price will be printed in the same order as the flags
+- In each row, quantity, price and expiry date will be printed in the same order as the flags
-  - e.g. if the command specifies `list p/ q/`, the price will be printed before the quantity
+  - e.g. if the command specifies `list p/ q/ e/`, the quantity will be printed first followed by price and lastly expiry date
 - `sq/` will list the items in order of ascending quantity
 - `sp/` will list the items in order of ascending price
+- `se/` will list the items in order of ascending date and items with no date are displayed at the bottom
 - If the command has multiple sorting parameters, the list will be sorted according to the first sorting parameter
-  - e.g. if the command specifies `list sq/ sp/`, list will be sorted in order of ascending quantity
+  - e.g. if the command specifies `list sq/ sp/ se/`, list will be sorted in order of ascending quantity
 - If the command has no sorting parameters, the list will be sorted in ascending alphabetical order (A-Z) by default
 - `r/` will reverse the order of the list

-Example: `list q/ p/ sp/ r/`
+Example: `list q/ p/ e/ sp/ r/`
 ```
 There are 3 unique items in your inventory:
 1. Name: Milk    Quantity: 100    Price: $5.00
-2. Name: Juice    Quantity: 300    Price: $4.00
+2. Name: Juice    Quantity: 300    Price: $4.00    Expiry Date: 12/03/2025
 3. Name: Cheese    Quantity: 200    Price: $3.00
 ```